Preventive Dentistry in Humble, TX

 Preventive dentistry is any service or treatment meant to prevent dental issues in the future.
 For example, a professional teeth cleaning lowers your risk of gum disease and cavities.
 Visiting your dentist regularly for exams helps prevent costly dental issues down the line.

 When it comes to prevention, you also play a role.
-A good oral hygiene routine at home is essential.
-We recommend brushing and flossing at least twice per day.
+An excellent at-home hygiene routine is essential.
+We encourage brushing and flossing your teeth at least two times each day.
 If you’re prone to cavities, your Humble, TX dentist may recommend additional at-home steps to keep your teeth healthy.

 How often do I need a professional teeth cleanings?